-Keynes’s original blunder kicked off a chain reaction of errors/mistakes: (i) all I=S/IS-LM models are false since Keynes and Hicks, (ii) Keynes’s profit conundrum has not been solved by After-Keynesians, (iii) employment and monetary theory is still false.
+Keynes’ original blunder kicked off a chain reaction of errors/mistakes: (i) all I=S/IS-LM models are false since Keynes and Hicks, (ii) Keynes’ profit conundrum has not been solved by After-Keynesians, (iii) employment and monetary theory is still false.

-This is the current state of economics: the orthodox microfoundations are flawed since 140 years and the heterodox macrofoundations are flawed since 80 years.
+This is the current state of economics: the orthodox microfoundations are flawed for 140+ years and the heterodox macrofoundations are flawed for 80+ years.
 As a consequence, all models that contain maximization-and-equilibrium or I=S/IS-LM are a priori false and together this is roughly 90 percent of the content of peer-reviewed economic quality journals and 100 percent of textbooks.
-Economic policy guidance has NO sound scientific foundation but is plucked from thin air.
+Economic policy guidance has NO sound scientific foundations but is plucked from thin air.